-New York state senator Jacob K. Javits speaks about foreign policy needs, particularly as they relate to Latin America.
+New York Senator Jacob K. Javits discusses foreign policy needs, particularly as they relate to Latin America.
 He talks about the political upheavals in recent years.
 He makes several suggestions for the US Latin American policies.

 1) The US is spreading foreign aid over too many nations.
 The limited resources should be directed to certain countries that are nearest to the "take off point" and have a strategic significance to the success of the alliance and in terms of the security of the hemisphere.
 These nations could become "centers of strength" in Latin America.
 The prime example he gives is Mexico.